Yvitex/Obsidian_Notes/Computer Science/Three.js/Three.js Random Particles.md

 )
 ```

-Now, we could set it to a [[Three,js Particles]] materials and mesh
+Now, we could set it to a [[Three.js Particles]] materials and mesh
 ```js
 const particleMaterial = new THREE.PointsMaterial({
     size: 0.1,